tamberg/fhnw-idb/README.md

 ## Overview
 <table><tr><td><img width="600" src="iot-big-picture.png"></td></tr></table>

-*idb* wants to enable you to use information from the physical world as data sources for your data analysis projects.
-In the end you will have a deeper unterstanding of
+The *idb* competence wants to enable you to use the physical world as a data source for your data analysis projects.
+In the end you will have a deeper unterstanding of:

-* how to aquire data from the physical world?
+* How to aquire data from the physical world?
-* how to manipulated these datas in the field?
+* How to aggregate data in the field?
-* how to transport these data to a backend device?
+* How to transport data to a backend?
-* how to access these data on the backend device for analysis?
+* How to access data on the backend for analysis?
-* how the tools/platforms differ and what the advantages and disadvantages are?
+* How tools/platforms differ and what are advantages and disadvantages?

-**To be able to compare the technologies used, it is essential that you have an understanding of the underlying concepts.**
+To be able to compare the technologies used, it is essential that you have an understanding of the underlying concepts.

 ## Resources
 Resources and code examples to get into Internet of Things (IoT) data collection: